 Faculty members are responsible for determining academic sanctions.
 Faculty members may find it helpful to consult with their department chair or school director, senior faculty members, or the director of SCED in consideration of appropriate academic sanctions.
 Such sanctions shall be proportional to the offense.
 The academic sanction is usually a form of “grade modification.”
 Before sanctions can be employed, the faculty member must have verified the instance(s) of academic dishonesty by personal observation or documentation.
-The faculty member is expected to maintain in confidence confidential notes and communications between the student and the faculty member as they may be relevant in subsequent disciplinary proceedings or any subsequent legal actions.
+The faculty member is expected to maintain confidential notes and communications between the student and the faculty member, as they may be relevant in subsequent disciplinary proceedings or any subsequent legal actions.

-Recommended academic sanctions may include:
+Academic sanctions may include:

 5.1.1 Oral reprimand;

-5.1.2 Repetition of the assignment, with change in instructions such that none of the original assignment can be utilized;
+5.1.2 Repetition of the assignment, with appropriate change in instructions;

 5.1.3 Lower grade on the evaluation instrument;